On SO(3)-bundles over the Wolf spaces: and -bundles over the exceptional Wolf spaces

 Then the minimal model of $S$ must be a differential graded algebra $(\bigwedge V,d)$, with $\bigwedge V=\bigwedge(a_{12}, a_{20}, v_{39}, v_{47})\otimes \bigwedge V^{\geq 59}$, where $|a_i|=i$ for $i=12,20$, $|v_j|=j$ for $j=39,47$, and $d$ is given by $d a_{12}=0=d a_{20}$, $dv_{39}=a_{20}^2$ and $dv_{47}=a_{12}^4$.
 According with Definition~\ref{def:primera}, the manifold $S$ is $38$-formal because $N^j=0$, for $j\leq 38$.
 To prove that $S$ is $57$-formal it is sufficient to prove that $S$ is $47$-formal since $N^j=0$, for $48 \leq j\leq 57$.
 Let $\alpha\in I(N^{\leq {47}})$ be a closed element in $\bigwedge V$.
 Since $H^*(\bigwedge V)=H^*(S)$ has only non-zero cohomology in degrees $0, 12, 20, 24, 32, 36, 44, 56, 59, 71, 79, 83, 91, 95, 103$ and $115$, it must be $|\alpha|= 59, 71, 79, 83, 91, 95, 103, 115$.
 (Note that $|\alpha|\not=44, 56$ because $|v_{39}|=39$, $|v_{47}|=47$ and $b_{2i+1}(S)=0$, for $0\leq i \leq 28$.)
 For each of these cases, $\alpha$ is given as follows: $\alpha=\lambda_1\, a_{20}\,v_{39}+\mu_1\, a_{12}\,v_{47}$ if $|\alpha|=59$; $\alpha=\lambda_2\, a_{12}\,a_{20}\,v_{39}+\mu_2\, a_{12}^2\,v_{47}$ if $|\alpha|=71$; $\alpha=\lambda_3\, a_{20}^2\,v_{39}+\mu_3\, a_{12}\, a_{20}\,v_{47}$ if $|\alpha|=79$; $\alpha=\lambda_4\, a_{12}^2\, a_{20}\,v_{39}+\mu_4\, a_{12}^3\,v_{47}$ if $|\alpha|=83$; $\alpha=\lambda_5\, a_{12}\,a_{20}^2\,v_{39}+\mu_5\, a_{12}^2\,a_{20}\,v_{47}$ if $|\alpha|=91$; $\alpha=\lambda_6\, a_{12}^3\,a_{20}\,v_{39}+\mu_6\, a_{12}^4\,v_{47}$ if $|\alpha|=95$; $\alpha=\lambda_7\, a_{12}^2\,a_{20}^2\,v_{39}+\mu_7\, a_{12}^3\,a_{20}\,v_{47}$ if $|\alpha|=103$; and $\alpha=\lambda_8\, a_{12}^3\,a_{20}^2\,v_{39}+\mu_8\, a_{12}^4\,a_{20}\,v_{47}$ if $|\alpha|=115$, where $\lambda_i, \mu_j\in \mathbb{R}$.
 One can check that $\alpha$ is not closed in any of these cases.
 Then Definition \ref{def:primera} implies that the manifold $S$ is $47$-formal.
 Hence $S$ is $57$-formal, and by Theorem \ref{fm2:criterio2}, $S$ is formal. \end{proof}

-\begin{remark} Let $F=\SU(2)$ or $\SO(3)$, and let $F\to S\to B$ be a principal fiber bundle where $B=GI, FI, EII, EVI$ or $EIX$.
-Then $S$ is formal.
-This is due to the fact that in all these cases, $H^4(B)$ is one-dimensional, generated by some $x\in H^4(B)$.
+\begin{proposition} Let $F=\SU(2)$ or $\SO(3)$, and let $F\to S\to B$ be a principal fiber bundle, where $B=GI, FI, EII, EVI$ or $EIX$.
+Then $S$ is formal. \end{proposition} \begin{proof} The principal fiber bundle $F\to S\to B$, with $B$ being one of the exceptional Wolf spaces $B=GI, FI, EII, EVI$ or $EIX$, is such that in all these cases, $H^4(B)$ is one-dimensional, generated by some $x\in H^4(B)$.
 Then the Euler class of $S$ is $e(S)=a\, x$.
 If $a=0$, the fibration is rationally a product and hence $S$ is formal.
 If $a\neq 0$, then the fibration is rationally the same as the one considered in each of the previous subsections.
-Therefore $S$ is formal as it has been computed above. \end{remark}
+Therefore $S$ is formal as it has been computed above. \end{proof}